-The discounted present value of our proved oil and gas reserves is a major component of the ceiling calculation and requires many subjective judgments.
+The discounted present value of our proved oil and natural gas reserves is a major component of the ceiling calculation and requires many subjective judgments.
 Estimates of reserves are forecasts based on engineering and geological analyses.
 Different reserve engineers may reach different conclusions as to estimated quantities of oil and natural gas reserves based on the same information.
 The passage of time provides more qualitative information regarding reserve estimates, and revisions are made to prior estimates based on updated information.
 However, there can be no assurance that more significant revisions will not be necessary in the future.
 Significant downward revisions could result in an impairment representing a non-cash charge to earnings.
-In addition to the impact on calculation of the ceiling test, estimates of proved reserves are also a major component of the calculation of depletion.
+In addition to the impact on the calculation of the ceiling test, estimates of proved reserves are also a major component of the calculation of depletion.
 See the discussion under Property and Equipment.

 General Partner-Our general partner is Dorchester Minerals Management LP, referred to in these Notes as "our general partner."
 Our general partner owns all of the partnership interests in Dorchester Minerals Operating LP, the operating partnership.
-See Note 3-Related Party Transactions.
+See Note 3 -Related Party Transactions.
 The general partner is allocated 1% and 4% of our Net Profits Interests revenues and Royalty Properties revenues, respectively.
 Our executive officers all own an interest in our general partner and receive no compensation for services as officers of our Partnership.

 Cash and Cash Equivalents-Our principal banking is with major financial institutions.
 Cash balances in these accounts may, at times, exceed federally insured limits.
 We have not experienced any losses in such cash accounts and do not believe we are exposed to any significant risk on cash and cash equivalents.
 Short term investments with a maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.
-Other income includes interest earned on short term investments of \$329,000, \$578,000, and \$696,000 in 2008, 2007, and 2006, respectively.
+Other income includes interest earned on short term investments of \$14,000, \$329,000, and \$578,000 in 2009, 2008, and 2007, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) December 31, 2008, 2007 and 2006
+DORCHESTER MINERALS, L.P.
+(A Delaware Limited Partnership) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) December 31, 2009, 2008 and 2007